Mad Magazine Collector Doug Gilford Interview

 Doug Gilford, a floor-covering store owner from Gresham, Oregon, has been running his Mad Cover Site for ten years.
-We talked about the joy of Mad Magazine and his passion for collecting.
+We talked about the joy of Mad Magazine

 ephemera: When did you start collecting Mad?